 - Secondary location – Rockefeller Plaza on 6th Avenue between 48th and 50th Streets

-- Tertiary location – Levin Institute on 116 East 55th Street between Park Avenue and Lexington Avenue
+- Tertiary location – SUNY Global Center on 116 East 55th Street between Park Avenue and Lexington Avenue

 Should there be any patient or visitor with physical disability who will not be able to use the staircase unaided during an evacuation, the assigned floor evacuation personnel should relocate such individual(s) into the Handicap Holding Room and inform the Fire command Station or UPD of the location of such people needing assistance.
 UPD will respond to assist with the evacuation of such persons with disability out of the building safely.